Gravity (2013 film): Plot

-After an attempt at radio communication with an Inuit on Earth, Stone resigns herself to her fate and shuts down the cabin's oxygen supply to die by suicide.
-As she begins to lose consciousness, there is a knock on the window, and Kowalski enters the capsule.
-Scolding her for giving up, he tells her to rig the Soyuz's soft landing rockets to propel the capsule toward Tiangong, before himself disappearing.
-Realizing Kowalski's appearance was a hallucination, Stone regains the will to go on, restoring the spacecraft's oxygen flow and rigging the landing rockets to propel the capsule towards Tiangong.
+After an attempt at radio communication with an Inuk on Earth, Stone resigns herself to her fate and shuts off the cabin's oxygen supply to commit suicide.
+As she begins to lose consciousness, she experiences a hallucination of Kowalski telling her to rig the Soyuz's soft landing rockets to propel the capsule towards Tiangong.
+Stone regains the will to go on, restoring the spacecraft's oxygen flow and rigging the landing rockets accordingly.

-Unable to dock with Tiangong, Stone ejects herself from the Soyuz and uses a fire extinguisher as a makeshift thruster to travel to the rapidly deorbiting Tiangong.
-Stone manages to enter Tiangong's Shenzhou capsule just as the station enters the upper atmosphere, undocking the capsule just in time.
+Unable to dock with Tiangong, Stone ejects herself from the Soyuz and uses a fire extinguisher as a makeshift thruster to travel to the rapidly deorbiting station.
+She enters Tiangong's Shenzhou capsule just as the station enters the upper atmosphere, and undocks.

-The Shenzhou capsule re-enters the atmosphere successfully, despite damage during its descent, and lands in a lake.
+The Shenzhou capsule re-enters the atmosphere and lands in a lake.
 Radio communication from Houston informs Stone that she has been tracked on radar and that rescue crews are on their way.
-Stone opens the hatch but is unable to exit due to water rushing in.
-She takes a deep breath and holds it until the capsule sinks, allowing her to swim through the hatch.
-She sheds her Sokol space suit that is weighing her down, and crawls onto the beach before standing up triumphantly and walking away.
+Stone opens the hatch and sheds her space suit, allowing her to reach the surface and crawl onto the beach before standing and walking away.